Front Page Detectives

 Source: Iowa Department of Public Safety; Unsplash

-In 1982 years ago a Cedar Rapids, Iowa woman was seen performing with a band.
+In 1982, an Iowa woman was seen performing with a band.
 She hasn’t been seen since.

 Article continues below advertisement

 On Sep.
-11, 1982, Chris Evert won her sixth and final U.S. title after defeating Hana Mandikova in two straight sets.
-That same day, Denise Fraley (nee Stark) also performed with her husband in a band at a private event.
-However, the following day, she disappeared.
+11, 1982, tennis star Chris Evert won her sixth and final U.S. title after defeating Hana Mandikova in two straight sets.
+That same day, the decidedly less famous Denise Fraley (née Stark) performed with her husband in a band at a private event in Cedar Rapids.

-According to 98.1 KHAK, Fraley was reported missing 36 days after her disappearance by her mother Nadine Grace Broussard after all efforts by her family to contact her failed.
-After requesting to speak to her daughter, David Fraley hung up on Broussard.
-As a result, she called the Cedar Rapids police to report Denise Fraley missing.
+According to 98.1 KHAK, Fraley was reported missing by her mother, Nadine Grace Broussard, 36 days after vanishing and in the wake of family's desperate but unsuccessful searches.
+After Broussard's request to speak with her daughter, David Fraley reportedly hung up on Broussard.
+As a result, she called the Cedar Rapids police to report her daughter's disappearance.

 Article continues below advertisement

-David Fraley, who performed with her the last night she was seen alive, claimed she had packed up her belongings and left their home with thousands of dollars in drug money.
-Hence, he believed the mafia was looking for her and why she had remained out of reach from everyone.
+David Fraley, who performed with his wife the last night she was seen alive, allegedly claimed she had packed up her belongings and left their home with thousands of dollars in drug money.
+He believed the mafia was looking for her and why she had remained out of reach from everyone, according to the report.

-Sensing her mother was not buying the story, David Fraley told Broussard, the mafia would not be happy if they started snooping around and advised them to stay away from Cedar Rapids.
+David Fraley allegedly also told Broussard the mafia would not be happy if they started snooping around and advised them to stay away from Cedar Rapids, police said.
 It worked for a time.

-However, six months later, Broussard and another daughter gathered enough courage to visit Cedar Rapids.
+However, six months later, Broussard and another daughter had enough and visited Cedar Rapids.
 They hired a private investigator for the sole purpose of gathering enough evidence to convince the Cedar Rapids Police Department to re-open Denise Fraley’s disappearance.

 MORE ON: